seblex9/cybersecurity-roadmap/README.md

 As you go through Blue Team and as you do the projects, you’re adding these to your CV, both as projects and skills.

 > **IMPORTANT** By this point, you should start applying to any and all cybersecurity positions, even if you only meet 10% of requirements!
 Do not just go for your specialization!
-If you go this far, you're ready NOW, so don't waste time.
+If you got this far, you're ready NOW, so don't waste time.

 ## Step 4.
 Choose Specialization